Private Research Mentorship

 Apply for private research mentorship.

 GRF accepts private mentorship students on a rolling basis.
-A student does not need to arrive with a polished thesis.
-Honestly, most good projects do not begin that neatly.
-But they should bring curiosity, seriousness, and a willingness to build the work properly.
+A student need not arrive with a polished thesis — most strong projects do not begin that neatly — but they should bring curiosity, seriousness, and the willingness to build the work properly.

 After reviewing the application, GRF may recommend a mentor match, suggest a sharper research direction, or advise that the Research Desk Cohort is the better starting point.
 Fit matters here.